Our exhibitions are FREE to visit.

 "SIT Select celebrates diversity and always presents challenging inspiring work.
 The jewellers that I have chosen reflect this.
 Each works with widely differing materials – metal type, thread, enamel and digital technologies; each combines fine handcrafted skills and traditional metalwork techniques using silver and gold."
 Mary La Trobe-Bateman, Jewellery Showcase Curator

-Misun Won shows an Oriental sensitivity by combining the depth of colour in red thread with the richness of fine metals.
+Misun Won shows an Oriental sensitivity to her designs by combining a depth of colour in red thread with the richness of fine metals.

 JULIE COPE'S GRAND TOUR: THE STORY OF A LIFE BY GRAYSON PERRY